chiuping24/Clang-Rewriter/clang-tidy/README.md

 It's the complete information to Clang compiler when looking at source files.
 For windows user, you can download [Sourcetrail Extension](https://www.sourcetrail.com/blog/export_clang_compilation_database_from_visual_studio_solution/) to export compilation database with Visual Studio.
 Sourcetrail extension -> Create cimpulation database -> ...., Clang Options: -fms-compatibility
-It is important to key-in `-fms-compatibility` for Clang Options, it is used to rewrite some VS project with VS library/header (ex: MFC) for Microsoft compatibility with Clang.
+It is important to key-in `-fms-compatibility` for Clang Options, it is used to rewrite some VS project with VS library/header (ex: MFC) for Microsoft compatibility with Clang. [(ref: MSVC compatibility)](https://clang.llvm.org/docs/MSVCCompatibility.html)

 #### Refactoring a project with easy button: Refactoring.bat
 Here put a demo project with (compile_commands.json) which is includes: